Waltz: Variants

 A waltz following a contra dance in Massachusetts, U.S.

 In the 19th and early 20th century, numerous different waltz forms existed, including versions performed in 3/4, 3/8 or 6/8 (sauteuse), and 5/4 time (5/4 waltz, half and half).

 In the 1910s, a form called the Hesitation Waltz was introduced by Vernon and Irene Castle.
 It incorporated "hesitations" and was danced to fast music.
 A hesitation is basically a halt on the standing foot during the full waltz bar, with the moving foot suspended in the air or slowly dragged.
 Similar figures (Hesitation Change, Drag Hesitation, and Cross Hesitation) are incorporated in the International Standard Waltz Syllabus.

-The Country Western Waltz is mostly progressive, moving counter clock wise around the dance floor.
+The Country Western Waltz is mostly progressive, moving counterclockwise around the dance floor.
 Both the posture and frame are relaxed, with posture bordering on a slouch.
 The exaggerated hand and arm gestures of some ballroom styles are not part of this style.
 Couples may frequently dance in the promenade position, depending on local preferences.
 Within Country Western waltz, there is the Spanish Waltz and the more modern (for the late 1930s- early 1950s) Pursuit Waltz.
-At one time it was considered ill treatment for a man to make the woman walk backwards in some locations.
+At one time it was considered ill treatment for a man to make the woman walk backward in some locations.

 In California, the waltz was banned by Mission priests until 1834 because of the "closed" dance position.
 Thereafter a Spanish Waltz was danced.
 This Spanish Waltz was a combination of dancing around the room in closed position, and a "formation" dance of two couples facing each other and performing a sequence of steps.
 "Valse a Trois Temps" was the "earliest" waltz step, and the Rye Waltz was preferred as a couple dance.